jpvitan/marsa/README.md

 The ```encrypt()``` method of the ```Encryptor``` class takes in a string and returns the encrypted message.

-Bob would need to follow the three steps described above to successfully encrypt his message.
-Once Bob does that, he is now ready to send his encrypted message to you.
+Bob would need to follow the three steps described above to encrypt his message.

-#### Decrypting Messages
+##### Decrypting Messages
 Decrypting a message takes three steps:
 1. Creating an instance of the ```Key``` class by using the values of the private key
 2. Creating an instance of the ```Decryptor``` class by using the instance of the ```Key``` class we created in the first step